‘Start really small’: Teachers share their top tips for remote learning

 ‘Start really small’

-Sarah-Jayne Carey, ICT, and Leaving Cert computer science teacher at Coláiste Bríde Presentation Secondary School :
+ICT, and Leaving Cert computer science teacher at Coláiste Bríde Presentation Secondary School

 Start small and use the method of remote learning that you are most comfortable with.